ec262/discovery/README.md

 4. The foreman is responsible for sending chunks to workers.
 Workers encrypt the data before sending it back to the foreman using a key assigned by the discovery service, which is generated for a particular chunk.
-If a worker does not wish to participate in a job (or has simply gone offline), they can simply not respond to the foreman.
+If a worker does not wish to participate in a job (or has gone offline), they can simply not respond to the foreman.

-5. The foreman check that the encrypted data returned by at least two of the workers is valid.
-If so, the foreman requests the key to to decrypt the data.
-If not, the foreman tells the discovery service and gets the credits back for that chunk, but cannot encrypt the data returned by the workers.
-    If the chunk failed, the foreman can request more chunks from the discovery service.
+5. The foreman checks that the encrypted data returned by at least two of the workers is valid.
+If so, the foreman requests the key to to decrypt the data and the workers receive credits.
+If not, the foreman tells the discovery service and gets the credits back for that chunk, but cannot decrypt the data returned by the workers.
+The foreman can always request more chunks from the discovery service.

-6. Clients can check on the status of a chunk by again requesting a key; if the discovery service has no record of it then the client need not work on the chunk.
+6. Clients can check on the status of a chunk by re-requesting a key; if the discovery service has no record of it then the client need not work on the chunk.